 Will: That’s a great question, and yeah so, the cannabis plant and the cannabis family, which hemp is part of, has one of the most diverse terpene profiles on the planet.

-The way that the terpenes work is that they go up through the olfactory system and they enter the hypothalamus; and terpenes are slightly denser than gas, so they can travel up, they are fat soluble mostly, and can pass blood brain barrier.
+The way that the terpenes work is that they go up through the olfactory system and they enter the hypothalamus, and terpenes are slightly denser than gas, so they can travel up, they are fat-soluble mostly, and can pass the blood-brain barrier.
 And once in there, they start doing good work within the body.
 They can mimic hormones, they can clean cell receptor sites, can increase cellular communication and there is a huge amount of diverse application that terpenes can have in the body.

 And so pinene is great for soothing muscles and also provides some alertness in the body.
 And so, strains with higher pinene are more cerebral, good for muscles.
 People know that different terpenes profiles in essential oils have a diverse benefit to the body.

-So for instance, the Clarify Blend, along with helping skin, also has a citrus based blend with the limonene, those terpenes are known for mood boosting, energizing properties; so if someone wants to feel uplifted they can smell the Clarify Blend and then take the CBD, and it’s going direct that experience to be even more uplifting.
-Whereas someone who wants to sleep deeper, they can use our Dreaming Blend and those particular terpenes include lavender.
+So for instance, the Clarify Blend, along with helping skin, also has a citrus-based blend with the limonene, those terpenes are known for mood-boosting, energizing properties; so if someone wants to feel uplifted they can smell the Clarify Blend and then take the CBD, and it’s going direct that experience to be even more uplifting.
+Whereas someone who wants to sleep deeper, can use our Dreaming Blend and those particular terpenes include lavender.
 So, you can take and smell that, and then enjoy the benefit of deeper sleep.
 So, you direct it with the terpenoids, and that’s a really fascinating and exciting field of application.

 Jason: Awesome!
 So, it actually enhances the benefits of the CBD and maybe tailors them to the particular need of the individual?